spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 	// Scan connects to a host.
 The result should be JSON-serializable Scan(t ScanTarget) (ScanStatus, interface{}, error)
 }

-// ScanResponse is the result of a scan on a single host type ScanResponse struct {
-	// Status is required for all responses.
-	Status ScanStatus `json:"status"`

-	// Protocol is the identifier if the protocol that did the scan.
-In the case of a complex scan, this may differ from
-	// the scan name.
-	Protocol string `json:"protocol"`

-	Result    interface{} `json:"result,omitempty"`
-	Timestamp string      `json:"timestamp,omitempty"`
-	Error     *string     `json:"error,omitempty"`
-}

 // ScanModule is an interface which represents a module that the framework can